 Mad King's Breach

-The Forgotten Tower is the dungeon located in the Dark Wood and is the final area before transitioning to the Shassar Sea.
+The Forgotten Tower dungeon is located in the Dark Wood and is the final area before transitioning to the Shassar Sea.
 A blast from the past, this rework of the Diablo 2 classic is not so forgotten after all.
-This dungeon was a favorite of many during the alpha test as it has a simple one floor layout and a lot of monsters to kill for easy 100 kill Massacre Bonuses.
-The Forgotten Tower also rewards the player with up to 6 chests at the end of the run if you're able to kill enough enemies fast enough.
-All the more reason to group up, head in and slay this one quickly to get amazing rewards very fast.
+This dungeon is a favorite for many because it has a simple one floor layout and a lot of monsters to kill for an easy 100 Massacre Bonus (the highest possible in Diablo Immortal).
+The Forgotten Tower also rewards the player(s) with up to 5 bonus chests at the end of the run if you're able to kill enough enemies before the timer expires.
+All the more reason to group up, head in and slay this one quickly to get amazing rewards.

 Tomb of Fahir

 The Tomb of Fahir dungeon is a massive dungeon that takes you on quite the adventure in the Shassar Sea.
 Make sure to bring a movement skill so you can get around quickly.
 You'll be running all over to complete objectives while finding many Treasure Chests along the way.
 This dungeon will bring a smile to your face with its unique encounters and boss fights, surely bringing excitement about what else is coming down the road!